kbroman/knitr_knutshell/pages/overview.md

 basically any kind of code.
 This is a really big deal, as lots of people who should be writing these sorts of
 [literate programming](http://en.wikipedia.org/wiki/Literate_programming)
-documents (e.g., many otherwise sensible statistics graduate students) are completely turned off by LaTeX and just skip the whole business.
+documents (e.g., many statistics graduate students) are completely turned off by LaTeX and just skip the whole business.

-Now, my informal reports to collaborators are [html](http://en.wikipedia.org/wiki/HTML) documents that can be viewed in a browser.
+Now, I deliver my informal reports to collaborators as [html](http://en.wikipedia.org/wiki/HTML) documents that can be viewed in a browser.
 A big advantage to this is that I don't have to worry about page breaks.
 For example, I can have very tall figures, with say